JWCISLO85/Taking-a-computer-apart/README.md

 Never touch the inside of a computer when it's turned on (except when using a multimeter) NEVER remove the cover of a power supply or monitor - they contain lethal voltages even when unplugged Always remove jewelry before starting
-Use proper ESD protection to prevent component damage
+Use proper ESD protection to prevent component damage.

 <h2>🛠️ Required Tools</h2>